mastercomfig/mastercomfig/docs/faq.md

 **mastercomfig is specifically a VPK because:**

-* Encourages people to use the modular customization system in mastercomfig, which does not require manual intervention every update to redo user custom settings
+* Encourages people to use the modular customization system in mastercomfig, which does not require manual intervention every update to redo custom settings
 * Easy distribution, and drag and drop into the custom folder, and recommended by Valve:

 !!! quote